ztrepkau/exam_section_2/README.md

-# exam section 2 - take home coding section of exam
+# exam section 2 - take home coding section of exam THIS IS ZACH TREPKAU'S VERSION

 ## setup
 + create project directory and its sub directories